 - What is the underlying purpose of your field visit programme?

-- How well do your Field Manager roles and training align with your Field Visit Purpose?
+- How well do your Field Manager roles, training and tools align with your field visit purpose?

 About the Franchising Best Practice 500 Series